Toacin/PizzaByte/README.md

 npm run test
 ```

 This will initiate testing for the backend first, and then the frontend.

+IMPORTANT: Backend testing initiated migrations and seeding to the configured test database.
+Ensure that the test database has the same name as the development database followed by "_test".

 Alternatively, the same commaned can be ran while within either the frontend or backend directories to run their respective tests indpendently.
 Test coverage data is displayed and subsequently logged in a `coverage` directory found in both frontend and backend directories.

 [Return to Top](#table-of-contents)